 Here are some of the questions we are most frequently asked in our practice in Boise, Idaho:

-- How does the court make decisions about dividing property in a community property state?
+How does the court make decisions about dividing property in a community property state such as Idaho?

 Contact Goss Gustavel Goss, PLLC at (208) 345-9974 to be represented by a firm that recognizes the emotional trauma involved in your personal and family legal issues.
 We put our clients at ease until a resolution is found.